-Can I get into Wright State University-Main Campus?
+Can I get into Wright State?
 Wright State University Main Campus is an open admission policy institution.
 Open admission colleges typically have few admission thresholds and will admit all applicants so long as certain minimum requirements are met.
 New admission is often granted continually throughout the year.
 Please consult Wright State University Main Campus directly to learn the specifics of its open admission policy.

 |SAT Test||25th Percentile Score|